seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="enums"></a>
 #### `Enums` 🔢

 Enums emit runtime JavaScript and are discouraged in modern TypeScript configurations because they generate additional code.
-Prefer **readonly objects** instead:
+Prefer **readonly objects** instead with **declaration-merging** intead:

 ```ts
 const UserRoles = {